inducer/pyopencl/doc/source/array.rst

     knl(a, out)

 The value being scanned over is a number of flags indicating whether each array element is greater than 300.
-This flag is computed by the *input_expr*.
-The prefix sum over this array gives the index (+1) of each item.
-The *output_statement* the compares `prev_item` (the previous item's scan result, i.e. index) to `item` (the current item's scan result, i.e. index).
+These flags are computed by *input_expr*.
+The prefix sum over this array gives a running count of array items greater than
+300. The *output_statement* the compares `prev_item` (the previous item's scan result, i.e. index) to `item` (the current item's scan result, i.e. index).
 If they differ, i.e. if the predicate was satisfied at this position, then the item is stored in the output at the computed index.

 This example does not make use of the following advanced features also available in PyOpenCL:

 * Segmented scans

-* Access to the previous items in *input_expr* (e.g. for comparisons) See the `implementation <https://github.com/inducer/pyopencl/blob/master/pyopencl/scan.py#L1353>`_ of :func:`unique` for an example.
+* Access to the previous item in *input_expr* (e.g. for comparisons) See the `implementation <https://github.com/inducer/pyopencl/blob/master/pyopencl/scan.py#L1353>`_ of :func:`unique` for an example.

 Making Custom Scan Kernels